CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Abstract

 It is increasingly important that LLM agents interact effectively and safely with other goal-pursuing agents, yet, recent works report the opposite trend: LLMs with stronger reasoning capabilities behave \emph{less} cooperatively in mixed-motive games such as the prisoner's dilemma and public goods settings.
 Indeed, our experiments show that recent models---with or without reasoning enabled---consistently defect in single-shot social dilemmas.

-To tackle this safety concern, we present the first comparative study of game-theoretic mechanisms that are designed to enable cooperative outcomes between rational agents \emph{in equilibrium}.
-Across four social dilemmas testing distinct components of robust cooperation, we evaluate the following mechanisms: (1) repeating the game for many rounds, (2) reputation systems, (3) third-party mediators to delegate decision making to, and (4) contract agreements for outcome-conditional payments between players.
+To tackle this safety concern, we present the first comparative study of game-theoretic mechanisms designed to enable cooperative outcomes between rational agents \emph{in equilibrium}.
+Across four social dilemmas testing distinct components of robust cooperation, we evaluate four families of mechanisms: (1) repeating the game for many rounds, (2) reputation systems, (3) third-party mediators to delegate decision making to, and (4) contract agreements for outcome-conditional payments between players.
 Among our findings, we establish that contracting and mediation are most effective in achieving cooperative outcomes between capable LLM models, and that repetition-induced cooperation deteriorates drastically when co-players vary.
-Moreover, we demonstrate that these cooperation mechanisms become \emph{more effective} under evolutionary pressures to maximize individual payoffs.\footnote{Code is available at https://github.com/Xiao215/CoopEval}
+Moreover, we demonstrate that the mechanisms become \emph{more effective} under evolutionary pressures to maximize individual payoffs.\footnote{Code is available under https://xiao215.github.io/CoopEval/}